UsamaAmjad/micronaut-grpc-client/README.md

 # micronaut-grpc-client

-This project demostrate the issue when Micronaut gRPC Client does not read the channel configuration from properties file.
+This project demonstrate the issue when Micronaut gRPC Client does not read the `channel` configuration from the properties file.

 ### Task List